 There are a number of reasons why you may be losing sleep, including asthma, allergies, anxiety, depression, chronic pain, and more.
-While you should seek medical assistance to get to the root of the problem, you can also apply these three simple approaches, based on Ayurvedic medicine, to help you transition into that very necessary state of body relaxation and rejuvenation.
-Sleep is your best chance to detoxify the nervous and digestive systems naturally and restore balance, so optimize it in every way you can.
+While you should seek medical assistance to get to the root of the problem of insomnia, you can also apply three simple approaches, based on Ayurvedic medicine, to help you transition into that very necessary state of body relaxation and rejuvenation.
+Try one or all of the below and see how they help you optimize your sleep.

 Eat light, not spicy before bedtime.
 A glass of warm milk and honey with a pinch of nutmeg and turmeric could help ease your body into relaxation mode.
 One hour before turning in, start dimming the lights in your environment and turn off electronics.
 Use your bed for sleeping not watching TV or checking e-mails.
 Take a whiff of lavender oil or use a diffuser in your bedroom to signal your brain that it’s time to shut down.